 Aromatherapy.
-This has really helped my husband and me – not to mention my stepdaughter!
+This has really helped!
 There is something to be said about relaxing scents that train your brain into knowing it’s time to shut down.
 I have a few I like to combine to create the perfect potion.
 They’re nice, big bottles, too, so they last a long time and come with little droppers.
 I have 3 essential oil diffusers – which I absolutely love and double as a night light if I wish!
 I have one by my bedside, one in my office, and one in the bathroom.

 Heat Therapy.
 I have this heat therapy wrap for my neck, shoulders, and back.
 I heat it up in the microwave, then go to bed and move it from my neck all the way down to my lower back.
 By the time I get there, I’m usually drifting off.
 I LOVE my wrap…and I didn’t pay a dime.
 You know how the dryer magically makes your socks disappear?
 Well, I had several pairs of mis-matched trouser socks that didn’t have mates.
 I filled one up with cream of wheat, then used multiple socks for reinforcement – tying the tops in knots.
 It holds the heat SO well, but it definitely smells like wheat.
 I’m sure rice would work, too.
 Experiment!
 Go for it.
 What do you have to lose, besides your potential breakfast or lunch?

 “People say, ‘I’m going to sleep now,’ as if it were nothing.
 But it’s really a bizarre activity.
 ‘For the next several hours, while the sun is gone, I’m going to become unconscious, temporarily losing command over everything I know and understand.
 When the sun returns, I will resume my life.” ― George Carlin